LeoCain/MASS_EXO/README.md

 This code implements a basic simulation and control for full-body **Musculoskeletal** system.
 Skeletal movements are driven by the actuation of the muscles, coordinated by activation levels.
 Interfacing with python and pytorch, it is available to use Deep Reinforcement Learning(DRL) algorithm such as Proximal Policy Optimization(PPO).

+This fork aims to use this existing repo as part of an AI project which aims to train an EXO agent for stroke rehabilitation

 ## Publications

 Seunghwan Lee, Kyoungmin Lee, Moonseok Park, and Jehee Lee